Skip to main content Skip to top navigation Skip to High Colour Contrast selector Web accessibility

 Upon receiving a BAW request, a Project-in-Charge will be assigned to liaise with the Operating Unit on the BAW who will advise on project feasibility and costs.
 The Project-in-Charge will establish the scope with the Operating Unit before preparing estimates and sketches.

 If Operating Units want to make a BAW request, please click here to go to the BAW Online System to submit BAW requests to the Estates Office for follow up.
+Guidelines for the Central Funding for BAW can be found at this link.
 Any query, please contact us at estates@estates.hku.hk.

 Please click HERE to access operating unit user guide, training power point and training video recording of BAW online system for HKU Staff.